-Comet 153P/Ikeya-Zhang is an object whose orbit does not match any defined comet orbit class.
+153P/Ikeya-Zhang is a large comet whose orbit does not match any defined comet orbit class.
 NASA JPL has not classified 153P/Ikeya-Zhang as potentially hazardous because its orbit does not bring it close to Earth.

 153P/Ikeya-Zhang's orbit is 0.33 AU from Earth's orbit at its closest point.
 This means that there is an wide berth between this asteroid and Earth at all times.